Learn Erzya

 Ž ž /ʒ/ žojsë, eždića, kež ж

-➢ Consonants before i, e, and the dialectal ä are always soft.
+⇒ Consonants before i, e, and the dialectal ä are always soft.
 In contrast, ë and ï make the preceding consonant hard.
-For example: tejemstë /tʲejemstɛ/, lijalgadï /lʲijɑlɡɑdɨ/.
+For example: tejems /tʲejemstɛ/, lijalga /lʲijɑlɡɑdɨ/.

-➢ Letters ë and ï never appear at the beginning of a word and after č, š, or ž.
-For example: eŕamo, inže, vešića.
+⇒ Letters ë and ï never appear at the beginning of a word and after č, š, or ž.
+For example: inže, vešića, či.

-➢ When there is more than one palatalized sound in a sequence, only the last consonant is marked as soft — either through a consonant or a vowel letter (i, e, or ä).
-For example: čansť, velťams, ledstnema.
+⇒ When there is more than one palatalized sound in a sequence, only the last consonant is marked as soft — either through a consonant or a vowel letter (i, e, or ä).
+For example: velt, veams, ledstnema.
+Instead of the final t the second-to-last consonant is marked as soft: avoľt, eŕamońt, čanśt.

-➢ Soft consonants before suffixes such as -së, -stë, -sï, etc., are not marked as soft.
-For example: virsë, sejedstë, nevtsï.
+⇒ All the consonants before suffixes such as -së, -stë, -sï, etc., are not marked as soft.
+For example: kalsë, sejedstë, nevtsï.

-➢ The phonemes /ji/ and /je/ are written as ji and je.
-For example: tejića, not teića, buje, not bue, but also judej, not iudej.
+⇒ After all vowels except i and ï, the phoneme /j/ is written as i: kelei, not kelej.
+The phonemes /ji/ and /je/ are written as ji and je.
+For example: tejića, not teića, buje, not bue, but also judei, not iudej.

-❗ Note that the transliteration tool supports only Sentence case and lower case.
+❗ Note: The transliteration tool supports only sentence case and lower case.
 UPPER CASE will not work correctly!